Atlassian Intelligence cost breakdown: Complete 2026 pricing guide

 Bottom line: Atlassian Intelligence is powerful, but the pricing structure is complex.
 For large enterprises already invested in the Atlassian ecosystem, the cost may be justified.
 For smaller teams or those wanting simpler, predictable pricing, alternatives like eesel AI offer a different approach.

-Want to see how flat-rate AI support compares?
-Try eesel AI free and see what predictable AI pricing looks like.
+Want to see how task-based AI support compares?
+Try eesel AI and see what predictable AI pricing looks like.

 Frequently Asked Questions